Do I Need a Lawyer to Plead Guilty to a DUI in Utah?

 Definition of DUI in Utah

 In the State of Utah, you may be charged with a DUI if your BAC is over .05% while driving.
 A driver suspected of driving while intoxicated will be pulled over by the police and tested to determine their BAC.
-A driver will either have their breath tested for alcohol or a chemical test of their blood will be performed.
-Perhaps the most commonly known test method is the breathalyzer, although other test methods may be used.
+A driver may have their breath tested for alcohol, or a chemical test of their blood will be performed.
+The breathalyzer is perhaps the most commonly known test method, although other test methods may be used.

 A driver can alternatively be charged with a DUI for driving under the influence of drugs rather than alcohol.
 If a driver is suspected of driving under the influence of drugs or a combination of drugs and alcohol, the courts do not need to follow the BAC percentage standard.
 Instead, officers may issue a DUI when a driver appears so intoxicated and impaired that they are not able to safely operate a vehicle.